jamie-allen/sdisruptor/presentation/preso/presentation.md

 * Reuse of memory prevents GC and compaction
 * Restart every day to clear the heap

 !SLIDE transition=fade
+.notes Zing is a proprietary VM implementation based on Oracle's HotSpot.
+But the use of C4 is exactly the kind of performance-impacting GC that LMAX is trying to avoid with the Disruptor
+The Vega appliance gets its gains from pauseless GC and Optimistic Thread Concurrency that "minimizes the impact of scalability bottlenecks caused by synchronization and lock contentions.
+Same thing, exactly what the Disruptor avoids with its design.
+Both solutions may be an excellent fit for your application, but not for the Disruptor

+# Why Not Try Azul Solutions?

+* Zing JVM uses C4 (Continuously Concurrent Compacting Collector)
+* Vega Compute Appliance (More pauseless GC and Optimistic Thread Concurrency)

+!SLIDE transition=fade
 .notes Per Daniel Spiewak, was considered for a core data structure in Clojure before the bit-mapped vector trie was selected by Rich Hickey - FUNCTIONAL RING BUFFER WITH VECTOR STAMPS